 I now balance my time between writing, flying, photography and travel to out-of-the-way places.

 My interest in aviation began in 1949 when my parents took me to the RAF display at Farnborough.
 I have slowly built up a library and photographic collection, based around my own photos from air displays in the 1950s onwards.
 My first article, on the Suez Campaign of 1956, was published by my good friend David Dorrell in Air Pictorial in 1965.
 My first book on post-war air wars was published in 1988 after over a decade of research.

 In 2000 I started to learn to fly, with British Airways Flying Club at Booker.
 A combination of age and poor weather slowed the process, but I gained my PPL(A) in February 2002 since when I have managed to fly over 700 hours.
-I bought a half-share in Piper Archer II G-DJJA based at Fowlmere and got my IMC rating in 2003.
-After disposing of Juliet Alpha, I bought a half-share in Archer III G-DIXY, still at Fowlmere, and then seeking independence and more cost-effective flying bought my own SportCruiser, G-SCVF in 2010.
+I had half-shares in several Piper Archers based at Fowlmere and got my IMC rating in 2003.
+Seeking independence and more cost-effective flying I bought my own SportCruiser in 2010.
 I have managed several long flying trips including the Around Britain Air Rally in 2004, Madrid, around Spain and Portugal, to Venice and to Berlin Tempelhof.

 I continue researching and writing; my most recent book on the RAF in the Middle East between the wars having been published by Air-Britain Trust.
 I am now working on a book describing the evolution of close air support in the Mediterranean theatre during World War Two.